rrrodzilla/wethepeople/README.md

   - Pan-responder for gestures and dragging
   - Timed, spring and parallel animations
   - The teeny-tiny hands of our Commander in Chief
+  - Showcases gaudy design in recognition of the tastes of our 45th President